 Here we report on geographical scope resolver (GSR) evaluation.
-Because of time constrain and lack of test dataset, we were unable to evaluation placename referent resolver (PRR) for this paper.
+Because of time constraints and lack of test dataset, we were unable to fully evaluate placename referent resolver (PRR) for this paper.
+However, a preliminary test on 102 documents containing 195 ambiguous place names, our PRR resolved 181 (92.8%) of the place names correctly5.